JohnEarnest/ok/ike/Readme.md

 - `dir`: a 2d vector with the (x;y) offset of the cursor keys currently held (read only)
 - `keys`: a vector of the keycodes currently held (read only)

-iKe also provides a number of pre-defined palettes.
+iKe provides a number of pre-defined palettes.
 Since transparency is useful, the last color of each palette is fully transparent:

 - `cga`: CGA palette 1 (4 colors + transparency)
 - `hot`: hot dog stand (4 colors + transparency)